 To be honest I had never really thought of Poland as I place I would visit.
 For some reason, I had it in my head that spending a weekend in Krakow Poland would be filled with tours of outdated, large unkempt European palaces that were ghosts of their former selves.

 But how wrong I was!

 On my recent weekend break to Krakow in Poland for a friend’s 30th birthday celebrations, I got to see that Krakow was not just a place for stag weekends (even though a group was on our flight), but a city which boasts unrivalled European architecture.
-In this city break travel guide, I will break down the top things to do in Krakow Poland and how to make the most of spending a weekend in Krakow Poland.
+In this city break travel guide, I will break down the top things to do on a city breaks to Krakow Poland and how to make the most of spending a 3 days in Krakow.

 Krakow attractions include sights like the Rynek Główny (main market square) the main stage of St. Mary’s Church soaring bell towers bathed in natural sunlight, medieval palaces, and a buzzing night-life.

 Poland’s former capital and second city, Krakow, along with its worldly charm, has a sad past, including the Holocaust and the Auschwitz concentration camp.
 Although heart-breaking, it is worth the visit; it is a lasting reminder of the Nazi’s wickedness for the vast extermination of the Jewish population in and around Poland.